 We live in a technological age and the impacts of technology on the individual, society, and environment are great.
 Technology is the study of the human quest for solutions to problems involving the design and production of artifacts, systems, and environments.
 Society needs professionals who understand technological forces and are prepared to help people manage those forces.
-Students in either the Technology Education/Pre-Engineering or or Mathematics/Science/Technology-M/S/T majors study a variety of themes including historical and contemporary influence of designed objects on end users and society, design style, product development, human factors engineering, product modeling, problem-solving techniques, communication, computers, and robotics.
+Students in either the Technology/Pre-Engineering Education program or Mathematics/Science/Technology (M/S/T) which is a STEM based program study a variety of themes including historical and contemporary influence of designed objects on end users and society, design style, product development, human factors engineering, product modeling, problem-solving techniques, environmental and biotechnical systems, communication, electronics and computers, mechanisms and robotics.
 Emphasis is placed on understanding and applying core STEM principles to develop design and problem-solving skills.
 Courses are conducted in modern classroom/laboratories housed in the School of Engineering.

-"Technology Education" is a broad term used in the United States to describe a curriculum that addresses the need to educate students about the many ways that technology affects their lives.
-At The College of New Jersey's School of Engineering, this area of certification has been redesigned to include K-12 technological and preengineering principles.
+"Technology/Pre-Engineering Education" is a broad term used in the United States to describe a curriculum that addresses the need to educate students about the many ways that technology affects their lives.
+At The College of New Jersey's School of Engineering, this area of certification has been redesigned to include K-12 technological and pre-engineering principles.
 The goal of the program is to prepare teachers who can explain to students how objects that they interact with on a daily basis have been conceived of, designed, and fabricated by another person or group of people-an engineer, architect, graphic/fashion or industrial designer.
 These objects run the gamut from the design of the package that contains their cereal to the fabrication and fashion design of their clothing, to the water supply system that allows them to wash in the morning, to the myriad of engineering advances that allow them to play MP3s on their PC and instant message friends from their mobile phones while sitting comfortably in their climate-controlled houses.

 New "Standards for Technological Literacy: Content for the Study of Technology" were published in 2000.
-The National Science Foundation (NSF), the American Association for the Advancement of Science (AAAS), and most recently the National Academy of Engineering (NAE) have recognized technology education/pre-engineering as a new field of study and as an important element of school reform.
+The National Science Foundation (NSF), the American Association for the Advancement of Science (AAAS), and most recently the National Academy of Engineering (NAE) have recognized technology/pre-engineering education as a new field of study and as an important element of school reform.
 Continuing its commitment to providing New Jersey's children with an education that enables them to succeed in the new economy, the New Jersey Department of Education established a new Core Content Standard #8 for "Technological Literacy."
-Students in the Department of Technological Studies with a teacher-education specialty in either Technology Education or M/S/T receive provisional certification to teach in New Jersey schools.
+Students in the Department of Technological Studies with a teacher-education specialty in either Technology/Pre-Engineering Education or M/S/T receive provisional certification to teach in New Jersey schools.
 Most states recognize teacher candidates from these NCATE nationally accredited program.
 Students graduating from the program also take positions in business and industry such as manufacturing design and prototyping, industrial sales, training and development, or become entrepreneurs.
 Some students choose to pursue this program to prepare for positions in higher education, commerce, media, or government service.
-Graduates from both the Technology Education and M/S/T majors can become pre-certified to teach PLTW courses and are in high demand.
+Graduates from both the Technology/Pre-Engineering Education and M/S/T programs can become pre-certified to teach PLTW courses and are in high demand.